FranUrsus/TimeSeriesImaging/README.md

 - The first image (consumption image) (24x24) represents the hourly consumption for each of the 24 days

-- The second image (day of year image) (24x24) model the information about the month for each hour of consumption
+- The second image (day of year image) (24x24) model the information about the day of year for each hour of consumption

 - The third image models the day (day of the week) (24x24) of the week for each consumprion hour